janjiralakirankumar/DevOpsEssentials/README.md

 * Click on the **Add** button.
 * it's done.

-### SSH into your Docker Host.
-Perform the below steps to create a Dockerfile in /home/ubuntu directory.
+### Now, SSH into your Docker Host and Perform the below steps to create a "Dockerfile" in /home/ubuntu directory.
 ```
 cd ~
 ```